nicholasstparker/frosthaven_led_updater/README.md

 > the signal wires and ground wires.
 There should be 6 wires total hooked up to the line level
 > converter.
 See picture above for reference.
 - Clone this repository on Pi
+- Install the required packages with `pip install -r requirements.txt`
 - Edit "settings.cfg" file in the project directory according to your settings.
 [See header below for details](https://github.com/nicholas-st-parker/frosthaven_led_updater/tree/master?tab=readme-ov-file#example-settingscfg)
 - Start a FroshavenAssistant server.
 - Change ip address and port in main.py to match the FrosthavenAssistant server IP and port.
 - Run main.py

+## Guide(Dockerized)
+- Follow the above guide to make sure everything works first.
+Or don't.
+I'm not your dad.
+- Clone this repository on Pi
+- Edit "settings.cfg" file in the project directory according to your settings.
+- Start a FroshavenAssistant server.
+- Edit the docker-compose.yml environment variables to match the FrosthavenAssistant server IP and port.
+- Run `docker-compose up -d` in the project directory.

 ## Example settings.cfg
 ```